 Sitra Lab: Social inequality among children and young people

-The first Sitra Lab, due to be launched in spring 2019, focuses on one of the most fundamental challenges to well-being in society: social inequality.
+The first Sitra Lab, launched in spring 2019, focuses on one of the most fundamental challenges to well-being in society: social inequality.

 The Nordic welfare state is built on the ideals of equality, fairness and democracy.
 These ideals have helped us to achieve many good things and they can also serve as values upon which the future can be built.

 We can make the greatest impact on the future by focusing on children, their opportunities and the prerequisites for their well-being.
-This is what we will be examining in the Sitra Lab launching in April.
+This is what is being examined in the first Sitra Lab launched in April.

 Where have we got to so far and how can you join?